fablnt/CRIUDA-Checkpoint/README.md

 ```-id``` must be included if previously specified in the start command.
 Additionally, the ```-periodic``` and the ```-time``` can be used equivalently as in the start command.

+> [!NOTE]
+> Be sure to be in the same directory where the checkpoint and output diretories are when resuming a program.